edrickhoo/fake-OS/README.md

 ### MVP:

 #### HTML/SCSS
--Wallpaper scales to fit the viewport -- [x]
--Minimum 3 icons on desktop -- [x]
+...-Wallpaper scales to fit the viewport -- [x] ...-Minimum 3 icons on desktop -- [x]
--The menu is positioned in the appropriate place (bottom left on windows, top of the screen on android) -- [x] -Apps look consistent -- [x]
+...-The menu is positioned in the appropriate place (bottom left on windows, top of the screen on android) -- [x] ...-Apps look consistent -- [x]
--Menu contains a flex with content inside it -- [x] -Apps should be able to contain text, an image or a form -- [x]
+...-Menu contains a flex with content inside it -- [x] ...-Apps should be able to contain text, an image or a form -- [x]
 #### JavaScript
--Put your js code into separate files -- [x]
--Your icons and menu should add event listener for the click event, don't use the html onclick attribute -- [x] -Give your functions and variables good names -- [x] -Use the arrow syntax to declare functions -- [x]
+...-Put your js code into separate files -- [x] ...-Your icons and menu should add event listener for the click event, don't use the html onclick attribute -- [x] ...-Give your functions and variables good names -- [x] ...-Use the arrow syntax to declare functions -- [x]

 ## Approach